18F/ux-guide/_pages/our-approach/values-and-principles.md

 layout: page
 permalink: /our-approach/values-and-principles/
 layout: post
-title: Values and principles (coming soon)
+title: Values and principles
 sidenav: our-approach
-sticky_sidenav: false
+sticky_sidenav: true
 ---

 We believe that good design helps government better serve the public.
 18F UX designers join cross-functional teams to improve interactions between government agencies and the people they serve.
 Together, we’re helping build a 21st century government that works for all.